 - Environmentally friendly drilling fluid designs for directional and deep water drillings, Indonesia Endowment Fund for Education, Ministry of Finance, Indonesia 2016-2019

 - Development Trust Fund Chevron 2016

-I am always looking for motivated and independent PhD applicants with a strong technical/scientific background and interest in above areas.
+I am always looking for motivated and independent PhD applicants with a strong technical/scientific background and interest in the above areas.
 If interested, please send by email (no phone calls please) a CV, and a statement of research interests (1 page).
 I will contact you if interested.

 Also, if you are interested in Enhanced Oil Recovery processes (experimental/modelling)/geomechanics/ directional drilling and drilling fluids please send me a copy of your CV with your research interest.

-This reserach focuses on the novel and economic thermally enhanced oil recovery processes from both sandstone and carbonate reservoirs.
+This research focuses on the novel and economic thermally enhanced oil recovery processes from both sandstone and carbonate reservoirs.
 Improving the rate of heat transfer and sweep efficiencies through the use of solvents and other additives are being examined.